up42/docs/source/going-further/download-blocks-tutorial-spot-pleiades.rst

    --- presently returned by the :ref:`DIMAP
    <dimap-conversion-block>` block, or even the pansharpened images
    returned by the :ref:`Pansharpening for Pléiades/SPOT
    <pansharpen-block>` block.
-In a nutshell, those algorithms were
+In a nutshell: those algorithms were
-   developed and work for a :term:`visual product`, not an :term:`analytical product` like the ones returned by the Pléaides nd SPOT download blocks.
+   developed and work for a :term:`visual product`, not an :term:`analytical product` like the ones returned by the Pléaides and SPOT download blocks.

 Now you have the ``order ID`` generated when the image was downloaded from the upstream data provider.
 Since you already payed for this